These semi-sweet Blood Orange Buckwheat Muffins use seasonal fruit and make the perfect addition to a healthy breakfast or brunch.

 Blood oranges tend to have more tender membranes than ordinary oranges, which makes the segments very easy to cut without having to remove the membranes.
+(Though it’s absolutely fine to remove them if you prefer).
 So they are quick and easy to prepare.
-I used buckwheat flour (I mixed with a bit of ground almonds to tone down the rich very distinctive flavour of the buckwheat) in this recipe, as well as dark chocolate chips – both taste fantastic together and add even more character to these semi-sweet, delicious muffins.
+I used a mixture of buckwheat flour and ground almonds in this recipe, as well as dark chocolate chips.
+All 3 taste fantastic together and add even more character to these semi-sweet, delicious muffins.

-This recipe makes 6 large Blood Orange Buckwheat Muffins, but you can easily double the ingredients if you’ve got a large family or want to enjoy them later.
+This recipe makes 6 large Blood Orange Buckwheat Muffins, but you can easily double the ingredients if you want to enjoy them later.
 They taste great warm, whether on their own or with a little butter or even jam.

 Remember not to overstir the batter (the muffins may not rise and have nice round tops).